photo/frontend/documentation/schemas/Photo.markdown

-Schema for an Photo object
+Schema for a Photo object
 =======================

 ----------------------------------------